benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 ## Task data

-PsychoPy will save timing info for each trial, including when each trial starts.
-Below, we'll read these into Pyramid as trial numeric events.

-It will save timing and choice info for each trial, including:
- - the text of the prompt and when it appeared
- - the text of the cue and when it appeared
- - the name of the target the participant clicked on, and when Below, we'll read these into Pyramid as trial text events.

-It will also save mouse trails for each trial as x and y position sampled once per video frame.
-Below we'll read these into Pyramid as trial signals.

-PsychoPy will write session data to a "long wide" CSV file.
+PsychoPy will write data from each session to a "long wide" CSV file.
 You can generate these yourself by playing through the task.
 You can also find example [data/](./data/) saved here in this repo:
  - all correct: [689056_hello_pyramid_2024-06-25_11h20.59.451.csv](./data/689056_hello_pyramid_2024-06-25_11h20.59.451.csv)
  - some errors: [350024_hello_pyramid_2024-06-25_11h22.12.994.csv](./data/350024_hello_pyramid_2024-06-25_11h22.12.994.csv)

+Each CSV will contain timing info, including when each trial starts.
+Below, we'll read these into Pyramid as numeric events.

+Each will contain choice-plus-timing info for each trial, including:
+ - the text of the prompt, and when it appeared
+ - the text of the cue, and when it appeared
+ - the name of the target the participant clicked on, and when Below, we'll read these into Pyramid as text events.

+Each will also contain mouse trails for each trial as x and y positions sampled once per video frame.
+Below, we'll read these into Pyramid as trial signals.

 # Processing PsychoPy Data with Pyramid